Banner - Choosing Injectafer

 ‡Calculated iron deficit based on the modified Ganzoni formula: Subject weight in kg x (15 - current hemoglobin g/dL) x 2.4 + 500.
 If subject TSAT >20% and ferritin >50 ng/mL, the 500-mg constant is not needed.

-§Reported etiologies included chronic kidney disease, uterine bleeding, GI-related conditions, postpartum causes, and other/unknown.
+§Reported etiologies included chronic kidney disease, heavy uterine bleeding (now commonly reffered to as abnormal uterine bleeding), GI-related, postpartum, and other/unknown.

-- Injectafer has been studied in more than 40 clinical trials with over 8300 patients treated worldwide10
+- Studied in more than 40 clinical trials with >8300 patients treated worldwide10

-- Approved in over 70 countries since initial EU approval in 200710
+- Approved in more than 75 countries since its initial EU approval in 200011

 Important Safety Information